aarondls/motor-position-control/README.md

 For this part, I highly recommend using Windows or Linux over macOS, since the liveplotter tool currenly crashes on macOS.
 Without it, it is extremely difficult, if not impossible, to properly tune the controller.

-The tuning guide on the ODrive docs is quite lacking.
+The tuning guide on the ODrive docs is quite unfriendly to the first time user.
 However, it is still worth a read before following this guide to see where the overall procedure came from.

 ### Preparation for tuning